Preventative Health Care

 If you pick your chicks up before they are vaccinated for fowl pox, you can bring your chicks back for $1 each vaccination on any of SeaBreeze Hens vaccination days.
 Fowl Pox vaccinations must be scheduled because the entire contents of the vaccine must be used within a few hours of opening.
 Optionally, schedule a vaccination appointment at https://seabreezehens.setmore.com/.
 The $25 fee includes the cost of the vaccine plus vaccinating up to 25 chickens.
 Chickens should be vaccinated between 4 to 8 weeks of age but can be vaccinated anytime before they start laying (after 4 weeks of age).
 Please keep in mind that it is possible but very rare that a chicken can have an adverse reaction (including death) to the fowlpox vaccination.

-SeaBreeze Hens Customer Fowl Pox Vaccination Days are generally scheduled the first Saturday of each month from 9 am to 12pm.
+SeaBreeze Hens Customer Fowl Pox Vaccination Days are generally scheduled the first Saturday of each month during our open hours

 Upcoming Fowl Pox Vaccination Days: